 This is the first location in Halifax where radar detection will be used for bicycles to activate a half signal to create safer gaps to cross a major intersection.

 See below for photos of the recent changes as well as instructions on how to use the new intersection.

-How to use:
+How to use this intersection:

-People driving on Vernon and Seymour streets can no longer turn left or proceed straight through this intersection.
+People driving on Vernon and Seymour streets can no longer turn left onto Coburg Road or proceed straight through this intersection.
 Signage and pavement markings will indicate ‘right turn only except bicycles’.
 Additionally, when the signal is activated to stop traffic on Coburg Road, there is new signage to indicate ‘no right turn on red’.

 New traffic regulations were introduced at the intersection of Vernon and Jubilee for all northbound and southbound vehicles.
 ‘No through vehicles except bicycles’ signage and pavement markings were installed (see figures below).
 Vehicles cannot go straight, and instead must turn left or right onto Jubilee Rd at this intersection.
 Bicycles can proceed straight along the corridor.

 These changes were approved by Council in May 2018 to reduce the number of vehicles using Vernon Street.
 Fewer vehicles on Vernon will promote a safer, more comfortable environment for walking and cycling.

 Local Street Bikeways are bicycle routes on quiet local and residential streets.
 The street is modified in a way that lowers vehicle speeds and volumes.
 This allows people cycling to share the road comfortably with vehicles without the need for designated bicycle lanes.
 Special treatments are considered to make it easier for people cycling to cross at major intersections.